Emergency Epinephrine Act

 Epinephrine Auto-Injector Products

-Epinephrine Auto-Injector Comparison Chart This chart allows features a quick review of the 4 Epinephrine Auto-Injectors currently available.
+- This chart allows features a quick review of the 4 Epinephrine Auto-Injectors currently available.

-Adrenaclick® (Amedra Pharmaceuticals) is a "pen style" epinephrine auto-injector which delivers one dose of epinephrine per unit.
+Adrenaclick® (Amedra Pharmaceuticals) is a "pen style" epinephrine auto-injector that delivers one dose of epinephrine per unit.
 It comes packaged as a two unit set and is available in both 0.15 and 0.3 mg doses.
 It has numbered and color-coded instructions.
 Adrenaclick® Training Video available.

-Authorized Generic of Adrenaclick®- Epinephrine injection, USP Auto-Injector (Lineage Therapeutics) Epinephrine injection, and USP auto-injector provides an emergency injection of epinephrine for the treatment of anaphylaxis.
+Authorized Generic of Adrenaclick®- Epinephrine injection, USP Auto-Injector (Lineage Therapeutics) Epinephrine injection, and USP auto-injector provide an emergency injection of epinephrine for the treatment of anaphylaxis.
 This product is available in 0.15 and 0.3 mg doses and features numbered and color-coded instructions.
 It is designed for single-dose use by patients and caregivers in an anaphylactic emergency.
 A training video is available.

 Epi-Pen® Auto-injector (Mylan Specialty L.P) -EpiPen® and EpiPen Jr Auto-Injectors (0.3 and 0.15 mg epinephrine) are used for the injection of epinephrine, the first-line treatment for life-threatening allergic reactions (anaphylaxis).
 Coupons may be available on the website and from the manufacturer.
 A training video is available.